Polibrary-Team/Polibrary/README.md

 ## Installation
 Download the **verified** .polymod file from the Polymod discord server, in the mods>Polibrary thread's latest pinned message.
 Download at least version 2.0 to include Modularity's functionalities in the mod.

 Alternatively, you could assemble your own mod from this github repo, using experimental and **unverified** source code, we sadly have no control over that (wink wink nudge nudge).
+This is also against our End User Liscence Agreement that is explained in this video: https://www.youtube.com/watch?v=xvFZjo5PgG0&list=RDxvFZjo5PgG0&start_radio=1

 (Note: WITH UNVERIFIED CODE, IF YOU GO OUT OF YOUR WAY TO GET IT, **IT IS YOUR DAMN RESPONSIBILITY TO CHECK FOR MALWARE!!!** WE AREN'T EVIL, BUT THATS WHAT ALL EVIL PEOPLE SAY.
 IF YOU DON'T HAVE SUFFICIENT KNOWLEDGE TO CHECK, JUST STICK TO VERIFIED VERSIONS. **YOU HAVE BEEN WARNED.**) (See exploit?
 We warned them!
 Pretty fucking clear warning!)